Coronel FAP Francisco Secada Vignetta International Airport: History

 The current airport replaced the older Lieutenant Bergerie airport in downtown Iquitos in 1979.
 In 1973, took its current name in commemoration Peruvian Air Force pilot Colonel Francisco Secada Vignetta (1900-1972), an Iquitos native who made his name in the 1932-33 war with Colombia.
 Secada flew reconnaissance and bombing sorties in said conflict, usually flying Vought O2U Corsair biplanes and, in February 1933, was credited with downing a Colombian plane during a dogfight.

 It is currently administered by Aeropuertos del Perú, which was given the concession in 2006; and serves more than 1 million passengers per year, making it the fourth busiest airport in Peru, after those of Lima, Cusco and Arequipa.
 It is served by airlines such as JetSmart Perú, LATAM Perú, Sky Airline, Star Perú and SAETA, receiving commercial flights daily from Lima, as well as flights to and from Pucallpa and Tarapoto.
 There are also various connections to smaller towns and communities in the jungle.

+Airlines and destinations

+Passenger

+The airport is served by the following airlines: